Otoliths/MFishBT_shiny/README.md

 <img src="image/interface.png" align="center" width="auto" />

-Graphical user interface for [FishBT](https://fish-ecology.shinyapps.io/fishbt) database.
+Graphical user interface for [MFishBT](https://fish-ecology.shinyapps.io/mfishbt) database.

 ### Data Availability

-The datasets and R scripts that support the findings of this study are openly available at [**here**](https://github.com/Otoliths/FishBT_shiny/tree/main/paper_code).
+The datasets and R scripts that support the findings of this study are openly available at [**here**](https://github.com/Otoliths/MFishBT_shiny/tree/main/paper_code).

 ### Citation

 Ding, L.D. et al., (202x).
-A global database of biogeochemical tags in migratory fish.
+MFishBT: A global database of biogeochemical tags in migratory fish.
 (In preparation)

 ### Contribution

-Adding new entries to the [**FishBT**](https://fish-ecology.shinyapps.io/fishbt) database (updated annually) is encouraged.
+Adding new entries to the [**MFishBT**](https://fish-ecology.shinyapps.io/mfishbt) database (updated annually) is encouraged.
 Topright navbar of this database pull requests are the preferred means of making a contribution to the project.